 We spent the whole afternoon chilling and napping.
 By 6:30 PM, we walked from Batanes Seaside to Octagon for dinner, which is recommended by our guides.

 DAY 3 (SOUTH BATAN TOUR)

 9:00 AM – Pick-up in hotel

-Again, I, with my sister and cousin, availed a South Batan trike tour with Kuya Drix and Kuya Jolito for 2,000 PHP for 3 person (1,500 PHP for 2 person).
-My dad, younger brother and uncle wanted to motorbike around so they rented a Mio instead for P1,000/day.
+Again, I, with my sister and cousin, availed a South Batan trike tour with Kuya Drix and Kuya Jolito for 2,000 PHP for three people (1,500 PHP for two people).
+My dad, younger brother, and uncle wanted to motorbike around, so they rented a Mio instead for P1,000/day.

 Automatic motorbike Rental Contact Number: 09199939908 / 09163551108